Services We Provide

 We have a specialist smoking cessation advisor who visits the practice twice a week.
 They can offer specialised one to one face to face or telephone support, and can supply nicotine replacement and drug therapy on prescription.

 You are four times more likely to quit with help from the NHS.

-Appointments are available on Thursdays.
+Appointments for the 'Stop Smoking Clinic' are available on Thursdays.

 Please ring reception on 01733 240478 to arrange an appointment.
 The following website may also help you: www.smokefree.nhs.uk.